acrlabs/www/acrl/posts/2026-02-23-boy-ami-glad-to-see-you.md

 ## A world of opportunities

 Our SimKube AMI is a step forward in making SimKube approachable and easy to use.
-Instead of spending a few hours setting up a simulation environment you can grab the SimKube AMI off the AWS Marketplace and have a simulation environment up and running in a couple of minutes.
-You will need to grab a trace from your production cluster, but the environment for running those simulations is available at the click of a button or at the end of a AWS CLI command.
+Instead of spending a few hours setting up a simulation environment, you can grab the SimKube AMI off the AWS Marketplace and have SimKube up and running in a couple of minutes.
+You will need to
+[grab a trace](https://simkube.dev/simkube/docs/intro/running/#step-1-collect-a-trace) from your production cluster, but the environment for running those simulations is available at the click of a button or at the end of a AWS CLI command.

 We want to continue to extend Kubernetes simulation into CI pipelines using our GitHub runner AMI.
 The vision is an engineer, maybe you, checks in some change to your cluster.
-SimKube CI simulates it based on your production cluster and sends you back metrics you can use to evaluate your change before it hits production.
+Then, SimKube CI simulates it based on your production cluster and sends you back metrics you can use to evaluate your change before it hits production.

 Today, ACRL is already running small simulations in CI in the [SimKube repo](https://github.com/acrlabs/simkube/blob/main/.github/workflows/simkube_e2e.yml).
 We have developed custom